In Person Learning FAQ

 What happens if my child or I am vaccinated?

-Individuals who are up-to-date with their COVID-19 vaccine dose schedule (14 days past the final dose in the series for ages 5-17 and boosted for individuals ages 18 and older) do not need to quarantine if exposed to a symptomatic or positive case if he/she remains asymptomatic.
+Individuals who are up-to-date with their COVID-19 vaccine dose schedule (14 days past the final dose in the series for ages 5-17 and boosted for individuals ages 18 and older) may remain in school as long as they remain symptom-free.

 If a vaccinated individual begins to show symptoms, then the standard COVID protocols apply for testing and school exclusion.